cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 4. Build and re-deploy your data model.

-By following these steps, the HDI's internal handover mechanism automatically transfers ownership of the tables to the hdbtable plugin.
+By following these steps, the HDI's internal handover mechanism automatically transfers ownership of the tables to the `hdbtable` plugin.
 There are some caveats, however:

 * If you used annotations `@sql.append` or `sql.prepend`, your model very likely needs to be adapted manually before the  migration can be done.
 See the corresponding section below for more details.
-* In some scenarios, the generated hdbcds and hdbtable files do not allow a seamless switchover, and a full migration is done for the respective tables.
+* In some scenarios, the generated _.hdbcds_ and _.hdbtable_ files do not allow a seamless switchover, and a full migration is done for the respective tables.
   The scenarios we have identified so far are explained in separate sections below, for two of them there is a workaround.

 ::: info Full Table Migration

-If HDI detects a difference between the CREATE statement in a hdbtable file and the already deployed version of a table, it creates a temporary shadow table based on the new structure and copies existing data into this shadow table.
+If HDI detects a difference between the CREATE statement in a _.hdbtable_ file and the already deployed version of a table, it creates a temporary shadow table based on the new structure and copies existing data into this shadow table.